 You must be at least 17 years old, although some service opportunities require you to be at least 18.
 For one of our programs, the National Civilian Community Corps (NCCC), members must be between 18 and 24 years old, but for most there are no upper age limits.

 - Can I join if i'm not a U.S. Citizen?

 You must be a U.S. citizen, national, or legal permanent resident alien of the U.S. to be an AmeriCorps member.

-On September 27, 2007, President Bush signed the College Cost REduction and Access Act of 2007 ("CCRAA") into law.
-In addition to other amendments to the High Education Act of 1965, the CCRAA created two new federal programs: a new Public Service Loan Forgiveness program and a new Income-Based Repayment plan helps to make repaying education loans more affordable for low-income borrowers, such as an AmeriCorps member living on a stipend; AmeriCorps service is also recognized as equivalent to a public service job for the purposes of the Public Service Loan Forgiveness program.
+On September 27, 2007, President Bush signed the College Cost Reduction and Access Act of 2007 ("CCRAA") into law.
+In addition to other amendments to the High Education Act of 1965, the CCRAA created two new federal programs: a new public service loan forgiveness program and a new income-based repayment plan which helps to make repaying education loans more affordable for low-income borrowers.
+For example: an AmeriCorps member living on a stipend.
+AmeriCorps service is also recognized as equivalent to a public sevrice job for the purposes of the Public Service Loan Forgiveness program.

 You may qualify for postponement, or forbearance, of the repayment of your loans during your service.
 The education award will help you pay off qualified student loans when you're finished.
 Contact your lender for more specific information or to confirm your loan status during AmeriCorps service.

 - What if I'm out of school and not interested in the education award?
 Can i get that money in cash?

 If you're part of AmeriCorps VISTA, you may opt for a cash payment of $100 per month of service instead of the education award.
 All other AmeriCorps members are eligible only for the education award.

 - I'm confused.
 There are different programs, with different names, but they're all americorps?